 Each Deposit Account constitutes a direct obligation of the Bank and is not directly or indirectly an obligation of Stephens or Pershing.
-Stephens and Pershing do not guarantee in any way the financial condition of the Banks and are not responsible for any insured or uninsured portion of a Deposit Account.
+Stephens and Pershing do not guarantee in any way the financial condition of the Banks or the accuracy of any publicly available financial information concerning such Banks.
+You are responsible for monitoring the total amount of deposits that you hold with any one Bank, directly or through an intermediary, in order for you to determine the amount of deposit insurance coverage available to you on your deposits.
+Stephens and Pershing are not responsible for any insured or uninsured portion of a Deposit Account.